 3) Best Premium Soaker Hoses: Water Right 25-Foot x 1/2″ Polyurethane Lead Safe Soaker Hose – Bristle Grass

-- Manufactured in the United States using 100% lead-free, top quality, UV stabilized polyurethane
+- Manufactured in the United States using brass fittings, top quality, UV stabilized polyurethane

 - Specially engineered strain reliefs on both hose ends to prevent hose kink; flexible in all weather conditions, even freezing temperatures